top of page

 Understanding the Power of Self-Limiting Beliefs

 I sometimes talk to people about the Frustration Wall.
-I first discovered the Frustration Wall when learning the guitar as an adult learner.
-I was in a small group class and during one lesson the teacher asked us both to play something really, really hard.
-The other student was able to play it but I was not.
-My fingers and brain were operating completely separately; and were simply not able to play what I was asked to play.
+I first discovered it while learning the guitar as an adult.
+I was in a small group class, and during one lesson, the teacher asked us to play something exceptionally difficult.
+The other student succeeded, but I failed.
+My fingers and brain were operating completely separately and were simply unable to play the piece.

 But, the teacher insisted, you can do it.
 Go ahead and try.

-I was embarrassed, angry, I felt like throwing a tantrum (I may have actually thrown a tantrum) and I just couldn't do it.
-But.
-But.
-The next day I tried it again, and I did it.
+I was embarrassed, angry, felt like throwing a tantrum (I may have actually thrown a tantrum), and just couldn't do it.
+But—the next day I tried it again, and I succeeded.

 Since that time, I've believed in the Frustration Wall.
-The day I reach my peak of frustration with a new experience signals to me that the next day will bring the breakthrough.
-And it really works.
+The day I reach my peak of frustration with a new experience now signals that the next day will bring the breakthrough.
+And it truly works.

 We all harbour beliefs about ourselves, our lives, and the world.
 Some of these beliefs propel us forward, while others act as invisible shackles, hindering our progress and causing us to throw tantrums!
 These restrictive thoughts are known as self-limiting beliefs.
-They operate on an unconscious level, shaping our thoughts, our words, and our actions.
+They operate unconsciously, shaping our thoughts, words, and actions

 What Are Self-Limiting Beliefs?